larus-breeze/doc_larus/documentation/can_details/object_directory/magnetic_sensor.md

     Preffered IDs for Generic Datapoints         0x470 - 0x47f
     Comment                                      external sensor for 3 axix magnetic raw data

-A magnetic sensor provides 3 axis magnetic data with 100Hz.
-This data is used from the sensor instead of the internal magnetic data.  data for temperature and humidity.
+A magnetic sensor provides 3 axis magnetic induction data with 100Hz.
+The data are used within the sensor replacing the internal magnetic data.

 ID 0x070 magnetic data
 ---